yajunbaby/A-Large-scale-benchmark-for-traffic-accidents-detection-from-video-surveillance/README.md

 We proposed a large-scale traffic accidents dataset from surveillance perspective.

-For the sake of data security, we are blurring sensitive text in image data in batches.
-At present, We only released the data of the network part mentioned in paper, and other data will be uploaded gradually.

 The released dataset is hosted on our team's GitHub organization account.
 Data download location is available at the following link: https://github.com/UnicomAI/UnicomBenchmark/tree/main/TADBench